ten7/hosting-drupal-on-kubernetes/lab02_deployments.md

 1. Using a web browser, navigate to the IP address provided by the web portal.
 2. After a moment, you should be redirected to the Drupal installation page.
 Click `Save and Continue`.
 3. Continue through the installation process until you reach the *Set up database* page.

-Wait, we don't have a database!
-That's right, we could continue to install with SQLite, but it would be much better to have a MySQL database to power our site.
-We'll set that up in future labs.
+4. Wait, we don't have a database!
+While we could use SQLite, we'll set up a MySQL database in a future lab.
+5. Close the browser window.